LarsKue/cmake-sdl2/README.md

 ### Notes

-On Microsoft Windows platform modules expect to have environment variable SDL2_ROOT_DIR defined.
+On Microsoft Windows platform, module expects to have environment variable SDL2_ROOT_DIR defined.